greenboxal/doggohub/doc/administration/monitoring/performance/gitlab_configuration.md

-# GitLab Configuration
+# DoggoHub Configuration

-GitLab Performance Monitoring is disabled by default.
+DoggoHub Performance Monitoring is disabled by default.
 To enable it and change any of its settings, navigate to the Admin area in **Settings > Metrics** (`/admin/application_settings`).